MobileSystem7/mobilesystem7.github.io/_posts/2014-11-18-a-case-for-jruby.md

 the .NET framework or the JVM  (and maybe C if we had been brave, but we're not).

-We could have attempted to convince our customers to let us install some other language interpreter or runtime (and whatever dependencies came with it), but that's far more difficult sell than using something they're already comfortable with.
+We could have attempted to convince our customers to let us install some other language interpreter or runtime (and whatever dependencies came with it), but that's a far more difficult sell than using something they're already comfortable with.

 The JVM was the best choice because it gave us and our customers flexibility over the environments in which